-- 26.6.1 THE OFFENDING SCHOOL SELF-REPORTS A violation of Registration Policies occurs when a student-athlete who otherwise would be eligible competes in interschool athletics in a BCSS activity without properly being registered in STARS. - 26.6.1.1 BCSS Investigation by the Executive Director - a) Verbal confirmation of the violation with the responding member school; and - b) The additional information will be added administratively to STARS. - 26.6.1.2 Penalties as per 26.2.0 - a) Fines will be assessed in accordance with the approved fine schedule in 26.2.0; - b) The member school has ten (10) school days to pay the fine (all fines are payable to BCSS); and - c) If the fine is not paid within ten (10) school days, the team will not be eligible to compete in any BCSS activity until the fine payment is received.
+27.6.1 THE OFFENDING SCHOOL SELF-REPORTS - A violation of Registration Policies occurs when a student-athlete who otherwise would be eligible competes in interschool athletics in a BCSS activity without properly being registered in STARS.

+- 27.6.1.1 BCSS Investigation by the Executive Director - a) Verbal confirmation of the violation with the responding member school; and - b) The additional information will be added administratively to STARS.

+- a) Fines will be assessed in accordance with the approved fine schedule in 27.2.0; - b) The member school has ten (10) school days to pay the fine (all fines are payable to BCSS); and - c) If the fine is not paid within ten (10) school days, the team will not be eligible to compete in any BCSS activity until the fine payment is received.

-26.6.2 ELIGIBILITY VIOLATION DISCOVERED WITHOUT SELF-REPORTING
+27.6.2 REGISTRATION VIOLATION DISCOVERED WITHOUT SELF-REPORTING

-- 26.6.2.1 BCSS Investigation by the Executive Director - a) Verbal confirmation of the violation with the responding member school; - b) Written "cease and desist" notification stating that the student-athlete and/or team is ineligible and the fine (cc: athletic association and sport commission); and - c) The student-athlete and/or team is not eligible to compete in any BCSS activity until all student-athletes are properly registered by BCSS staff in STARS. - 26.6.2.2 Penalties as per 26.2.0 - a) Fines will be assessed in accordance with the approved fine schedule in 26.2.0; - b) The member school has ten (10) school days to pay the fine (all fines payable to BCSS); and - c) If the fine is not paid within ten (10) school days, the team will not be eligible to compete in any BCSS activity until the fine payment is received.
+- 27.6.2.1 BCSS Investigation by the Executive Director - a) Verbal confirmation of the violation with the responding member school; - b) Written "cease and desist" notification stating that the student-athlete and/or team is ineligible and the fine (cc: athletic association and sport commission); and - c) The student-athlete and/or team is not eligible to compete in any BCSS activity until all student-athletes are properly registered by BCSS staff in STARS.

+- a) Fines will be assessed in accordance with the approved fine schedule in 27.2.0; - b) The member school has ten (10) school days to pay the fine (all fines payable to BCSS); and - c) If the fine is not paid within ten (10) school days, the team will not be eligible to compete in any BCSS activity until the fine payment is received.

-26.7.0 PROCEDURES FOR DEALING WITH VIOLATIONS OF ELIGIBILITY POLICIES
+27.7.0 PROCEDURES FOR DEALING WITH VIOLATIONS OF ELIGIBILITY POLICIES

-- 26.7.1 THE OFFENDING SCHOOL SELF-REPORTS A violation of eligibility policies occurs when a student-athlete who is not eligible to compete in interschool athletics in a BCSS activity competes in an activity.
-It is considered an eligibility infraction if the athlete has competed before being deemed eligible, or in the case of a member school neglecting to initiate the eligibility application process, after the fact is deemed ineligible. - 26.7.1.1 BCSS Investigation by the Executive Director - a) Verbal confirmation of the violation with the member school; - b) Written "cease and desist" notification stating the circumstances of ineligibility and the fine (cc: athletic association & sport commission); and - c) The student-athlete(s) is not eligible unless an Eligibility Application is filed with BCSS and accepted by the Eligibility Officer.
+- 27.7.1 THE OFFENDING SCHOOL SELF-REPORTS A violation of eligibility policies occurs when a student-athlete who is not eligible to compete in interschool athletics in a BCSS activity competes in an activity.
+It is considered an eligibility infraction if the athlete has competed before being deemed eligible, or in the case of a member school neglecting to initiate the eligibility application process, after the fact is deemed ineligible. - 27.7.1.1 BCSS Investigation by the Executive Director - a) Verbal confirmation of the violation with the member school; - b) Written "cease and desist" notification stating the circumstances of ineligibility and the fine (cc: athletic association & sport commission); and - c) The student-athlete(s) is not eligible unless an Eligibility Application is filed with BCSS and accepted by the Eligibility Officer.